cardano-scaling/eutxo-l2-interop/book/ms2/README.md

 #### Operations overview

-The `verify` operation will mark some specific UTxOs as **reserved** for a `perform` transaction, and also disallow the usage for other `verify` operations.
+The `verify` operation will mark some specific UTxOs as **reserved** for a `perform` transaction, while disallowing the usage for other `verify` operations.
 The marked UTxOs list will be stored in the datum of a unique "state UTxO" for the ad-hoc ledger.
-By off-chain mechanisms, the UTxOs will be tagged with the `perform` transaction hash, and a set of privileged participants will cosign the transaction as a way to guarantee some level of security for the mechanism.
+By off-chain mechanisms, the UTxOs will be tagged with the `perform` transaction hash, and a set of privileged participants will cosign the transaction as a way to guarantee some level of security.

 ![Verify](tx_verify.svg)